 Using crossing symmetry it is not difficult to see that there are only eight independent meson-meson amplitudes.
 We have calculated these amplitudes to one loop in SU(3) ChPT.
-They are given in Appendix B. Three of these amplitudes had not been calculated before, namely $\bar{K^0}\eta \to \bar{K^0}\eta, \eta\eta \to \eta\eta$ and $K\eta \to K\pi^0$.
-For the rest, we have checked that our amplitudes coincide with previous results [10,11] up to differences in notation and different simplification schemes, equivalent up to $O(p^6)$.
-In particular, since we are interested in the "exact" form of perturbative unitarity (see below), we have written our final results in terms of a single pion decay constant, f{π} , and we have used the Gell-Mann-Okubo relation taking care of preserving exact perturbative unitarity.
+They are given in Appendix B. Three of these amplitudes had not been calculated before, namely, $\overline{K}^0 \eta \rightarrow \overline{K}^0 \eta$, $\eta \eta \rightarrow \eta \eta$, and $K \eta \rightarrow K \pi^0$.
+For the rest, we have checked that our amplitudes coincide with previous results [10,11] up to differences in notation and different simplification schemes, equivalent up to $O(p^4)$.
+In particular, since we are interested in the "exact" form of perturbative unitarity (see below), we have written our final results in terms of a single pion decay constant f{π} , and we have used the Gell-Mann- Okubo relation, taking care to preserve exact perturbative unitarity.
 Furthermore, we have explicitly checked that all the amplitudes remain finite and scale independent.

-Finally, we wish to add a remark about $\eta - \eta'$ mixing, since the physical η is indeed a mixture of the U(3) octet and singlet pseudoscalars, whereas in this work we are only using the standard SU(3) ChPT.
+Finally, we wish to add a remark about η - η' mixing, since the physical η is indeed a mixture of the U(3) octet and singlet pseudoscalars, whereas in this work we are only using the standard SU(3) ChPT.
 One may wonder then if our description of the η is just that of the pseudoscalar octet component, since in this Lagrangian the singlet field is not an explicit degree of freedom.
-However, it has been shown [12] that the standard framework results from an expansion in powers of the inverse powers of the "topological susceptibility" of the complete U(3)Lagrangian.
+However, it has been shown [13] that the standard framework results from an expansion in powers of the inverse powers of the "topological susceptibility" of the complete U(3) Lagrangian.
 In that context the η' is considered as a massive state (that is why it does not count as an explicit degree of freedom) but the singlet component generates a correction to L_7 .
-Note that, indeed, the mass of the η contains an L_7 contribution, and that is why we can use M{η} in eq.(8) with its physical value, whereas the $M{0\eta}$ is the one satisfying the Gell-Mann-Okubo relation exactly.
-Therefore, our approach can be understood as the lowest order approximation to the $\eta - \eta'$ mixing problem, where all the effects of the mixing appear only through L_7 .
-Since we will only compare with data in states with one η at most, and below 1200 MeV, our results seem to suggest that this approximation, although somewhat crude, is enough with the present status of the experimental data.
-Indeed, we will see that the values that we obtain for L_7 are in perfect agreement with those given in the literature (and this comparison can now be done because we have the complete one loop amplitudes renormalized in the standard way).
+Note that, indeed, the mass of the η contains an L_7 contribution, and that is why we can use M{η} in Eq.
+(8) with its physical value, whereas M{0n} is the one satisfying the Gell-Mann-Okubo relation exactly.
+Therefore, our approach can be understood as the lowest order approximation to the η - η' mixing problem, where all the effects of the mixing appear only through L_7 .
+Since we will compare only with data in states with one η at most, and below 1200 MeV, our results seem to suggest that this approximation, although somewhat crude, is enough with the present status of the experimental data.
+Indeed, we will see that the values that we obtain for L_7 are in perfect agreement with those given in the literature (and this comparison can now be done because we have the complete one-loop amplitudes renormalized in the standard way).